-- Direct flood defences on both banks of the River Carron from immediately upstream of the Red Bridge NGR OS 386915 785636 to the coast at NGR OS 387522 785732. - Modifications to the River Carron channel between the Green Bridge and Bridgefield Bridge (a distance of 435m) removing approximately 1200m2 of material from the channel.
-This will also involve the removal of the weir downstream of Green Bridge at NGR OS 387052 785636. - Raising of the Red Bridge by 1m from is soffit of 9.01 mAOD to reduce its hydraulic impact and provide sufficient freeboard. - Direct flood defences on the Glaslaw Burn from upstream of Carron Gardens to the upstream face of Low Wood Road - Raising of the Green Bridge from its current soffit of 7.71 mAOD by 1.2m to reduce its hydraulic impact and provide sufficient freeboard. - Raising of the White Bridge by 0.3m to remove its hydraulic impact. - Replacing the culvert under the Woodview Court Bridge with a box culvert with dimensions of approximately 4m by 2m with an invert level of 6.72 mAOD.
+- Direct flood defences on both banks of the River Carron from immediately upstream of the Red Bridge NGR OS 386915 785636 to the coast at NGR OS 387522 785732. - Modifications to the River Carron channel between the Green Bridge and Bridgefield Bridge removing approximately 1200m2 of material from the channel.
+This will also involve the reduction of the weir downstream of Green Bridge at NGR OS 387052 785636. - Raising of the Red Bridge by 1m from its current soffit of 9.01 mAOD to reduce its hydraulic impact and provide sufficient freeboard. - Direct flood defences on the Glaslaw Burn from upstream of Carron Gardens to the upstream face of Low Wood Road

-Provision of pumping stations in low lying areas to a;;eciate surface water flooding from overland flows.
+- JBA consulting - Raising and relocation of the Green Bridge from its current soffit of 7.71 mAOD by 1.2m to reduce its hydraulic impact and provide sufficient freeboard. - Raising of the White Bridge by 1.00 m to remove its hydraulic impact. - Replacing the culvert under the Woodview Court Bridge with a box culvert with a natural bed with dimensions of approximately 4m by 2m with an invert level of 6.72 mAOD. - Provision of pumping stations in low lying areas to alleviate surface water flooding from overland flows. - Infilling of the parapets on Bridgefield Bridge to provide freeboard

-The whole life (present value) cost of the preferred option is £5.8million.
-This includes the all aspects of the preferred scheme including the necessary pumping station costs for the Arbuthnott drain and an optimism bias of 60%.
+The whole life (present value) cost of the preferred option is £16.2 million.
+This includes all the aspects of the preferred scheme including the necessary pumping station costs for the Arbuthnott drain and an optimism bias of 60%.
 The optimism bias will reduce through the detailed design stage as more understanding of the defences and more detailed cost estimates are derived.

 An economic appraisal of the options has been revised to take account of the variation in costs.
-The preferred scheme has a benefit cost ratio of 2.8.
+The preferred scheme has a benefit cost ratio of 1.25.
 This shows that the scheme is cost effective and economically worthwhile.